All About Arch Wires - Biermann Orthodontics

 If you’re considering braces, you may have heard the term arch wire used.
 But you probably have no idea what that means!

-We’ll explain what orthodontic arch wires are, the purpose they serve, and what types may be used in your braces.
+In this article, explain what orthodontic arch wires are, the purpose they serve, and what types may be used in your braces.
 And if you’re interested in straightening your teeth without the use of wires, we can fill you in on that as well.

 Table of Contents